 Unless otherwise stated the meetings will take place on the second Thursday of the month at the Union Church and Community Centre, Weston Park, N8 9TA.
 Doors open at 10.00 a.m for tea and coffee.
 Talks begin at 10.45 a.m.

 Interest Groups are an integral part of the U3A experience, and members are entitled to join any group in which they are interested.
 As the U3A is a co-operative venture, its members are also encouraged to share their knowledge and experience by offering to lead or facilitate groups.
-The normal pattern is for small groups to meet in a member’s house (for example, the History and Science & Technology groups), while premises may have to be sought for activities such as exercise classes.
+The normal pattern is for small groups to meet in a member’s house, while premises may have to be sought for activities such as relaxation classes.
 For those who wish to get out and about there are currently groups for outings, museum visits, and walking.

 The Crouch End & District U3A aims to offer a range of social events in which members are welcome to join.
 The cost of participating in one of these events is unfortunately not covered by the membership subscription.
 Events in 2018 have so far included a Quiz Night at the Maynard Arms, Crouch End and a performance of “A Night in Fitzrovia” at the Earl Haig Hall in Crouch End.

 Ideas for social events are most welcome, and may be emailed to firstname.lastname@example.org

 Coffee mornings are a way of getting to know other members.
 They take place around the area, usually in members’ homes, between 11 a.m. and 12.30 p.m. on varying days of the week, with a maximum of around 10.